Learning Outcomes

 Introduction

 Investigating title is a core step in any property transaction.
 The solicitor must check that the seller can transfer what they have agreed to sell and that the buyer will not inherit unexpected risks or liabilities.
 This process is essential for protecting the client’s interests and ensuring compliance with the principle of caveat emptor.
+It also underpins the drafting and negotiation of the contract: because standard conditions typically preclude raising requisitions on title after exchange, all material issues should be identified and resolved before the parties become bound.

 Purpose of Title Investigation

 The main purpose of investigating title is to confirm that the seller has the right to sell the property and to identify any issues that could affect the buyer’s use, enjoyment, or value of the property.
 This includes checking for defects, encumbrances, and third-party interests.
+Practically, investigation informs:

-Key Term: caveat emptor The legal principle meaning "let the buyer beware."
+The legal principle meaning "let the buyer beware."
 The buyer is responsible for investigating the property’s title and condition before committing to purchase.

 Registered vs Unregistered Title